 As mentioned, this will be handled by LearnDash.
 LearnDash will be the main LMS and will be activated on all sites on the network.
-The courses and lessons will be setup on each subsite.
+The courses and lessons will be set up on each subsite.

 Displaying and Selling Courses on the Main Site

-On the main site we can use WooCommerce to create a product for the course.
-If we have to simplify the WooCommerce product creation process, we will have to provide a meta field which will link the product to the LearnDash course.
+On the main site, we can use WooCommerce to create a product for the course.
+If we have to simplify the WooCommerce product creation process, we will have to provide a meta field that will link the product to the LearnDash course.
 When a course is selected in the meta field the course description will be fetched and added as the product description.
 All we’ll need to do is set the price.

 The WooCommerce shop page can be used to display all the courses.

 The purchase of the course will follow the default WooCommerce flow.
 But there won’t be a ‘Guest Checkout’ option.
 The student will have to register on the website to purchase the course.

 Enrolling Students for the Course on a Subsite